FalixNodes-Software/KB-articles/content/_posts/discord/discordjs/2025-06-16-create-discordjs.md

 author: TWIXhunter
 ---

 Using Discord.js to create and host a Discord bot allows you to bring custom functionality, automation and interactive features directly to your Discord server.
-Whether you're building a moderation tool, a music player or a fun chatbot, Discord.js gives you the flexibility to do so using JavaScript and Node.js.
+Whether you're building a moderation tool, a music player or a fun chatbot, Discord.js gives you the flexibility to do so using JavaScript and Nodejs.

+{: .warning}
-Running a Discord bot is only possible on a paid FalixNodes plan.
+> Running a Discord bot is only possible on a paid FalixNodes plan.

-For more information about Discord.js or JavaScript, please refer to the official Discord.js guides and documentation.
+For more information about Discord.js or JavaScript, please refer to the official Discord.js [guides](https://discordjs.guide/#before-you-begin) and [documentation](https://discord.js.org/docs/packages/discord.js/14.19.3).

-Creating the server
+## Creating the server
 1. Log in to the [Dashboard](https://client.falixnodes.net/).

 2. In the navigation menu, click on Create Server.

 3. Enter a name and domain for your server.

-4. Select 'Custom Game Server' from the 'Select Your Game' dropdown menu.
+4. Select `Custom Game Server` from the `Select Your Game` dropdown menu.

-5. Choose the wanted resources and location and accept the EULA.
+5. Choose the desired resources and location and accept the EULA.

 5. Create the server and open the console.